squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 ## Step 1: Bootstrapping a new project

 Create a new folder for your project, and open it up in your favourite coding editor (such as VSCode).
-The name of the folder is your choice (such as calling it `sqrl-tutorial`).
+The name of the folder is your choice (one example is `squirrels-tutorial`).

 Follow instructions for [Installation](./install) and [Create a new project](./new-project) to quickly get a sample working project going.